HessamoddinS/SudokuSolver/README.md

 # SudokuSolver
-This program is able to solve any 9x9 Sudokus.
+This program is able to solve any 9x9 Sudokus.</br>
 The algorithm designed for this program can be used for Sudokus with different grid sizes as well.

 # How to use